jperezlafuente/GRU-project/docs/index.md

 ## 👀 Community Involvement
 I invite the community to explore the results and help find new ways to leverage this data.
 Some possible areas of interest include:
+- **Improving any step from the process**, specially managing rofl files and obtaining videos from competitive matches.
 - **Wave positioning during teamfights**
 - **Impact of wave state on objective fights** (dragons, baron, turrets)
 - **Best actions after pushing a wave** (roaming, invading, resetting, etc.)